• Facebook

 Roman Pichler

 Turn to a software provider.
 When you address a software development company, do not expect they will start the implementation the next day.
-They will look at your requirements or documentation if you have any.
+Instead, the team will look at your requirements or documentation if you have any.
 You can present an already compiled project plan ready for implementation.
-However, if your requirements are vague and you dimly understand what improvements you could drive, the team would like to get acquainted with you closer.
+However, if your requirements are vague and you dimly understand what improvements you could drive, the team would like to get to know you better.
 They will challenge your vision and set a variety of questions during discovery meet-ups.

 • Market and Needs